eddyystop/feathers-service-verify-reset/README.md

 Adds user email verification and password reset capabilities to local [`feathers-authentication`](http://docs.feathersjs.com/authentication/local.html).

-Email addr verification and handling forgotten passwords are often considered mandatory these days.
+Email addr verification and handling forgotten passwords are common features these days.
 This package adds that functionality to [Feathersjs](http://docs.feathersjs.com/).

 The optional transactional emails sent contain a link including a 30-char slug.